hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-oneview-infrastructure-with-grafana-metrics-dashboards-and-influxdb.md

 Click **Save** then **Apply**.

-The dashboard now displays two panels, one for each Virtual Connect module that was defined in *Grafana Interconnect monitoring.ps1*
+The dashboard now displays two panels, one for each HPE Virtual Connect module that was defined in *Grafana Interconnect monitoring.ps1*

 ![](/img/image042.png)